ilchen/cryptopals/README.md

             hash2 = coeffs[0].group().createElement(multiply(ad, gcm.getAuthenticationKey().asVector()));
 assertEquals(hash1, hash2);
 ```
-As you can see, I calculate the hash1 over d<sub>i</sub> differences using standard GHASH arithmetic in GF(2<sup>128</sup)
+As you can see, I calculate the hash1 over d<sub>i</sub> differences using standard GHASH arithmetic in GF(2<sup>128</sup>)
 and then hash2 by A<sub>d</sub>*h.
 TThe two must be the same.

 The dependency matrix is more involved.
-Before setting out on a path to calculate, it helps to understand what purpose it
+Before setting out on a path to calculate it, it helps to understand what purpose it
 serves and how it comes about.
 In his original description of the attack Niels Ferguson writes:
 > It is now easy to force bits of the error polynomial to zero.
 Write equations setting each of the bits in a single row
-  of AD to zero.
-Each equation imposes a single linear constraint on the choice we have for the bits of the Di values.
+  of A<sub>D</sub> to zero.
+Each equation imposes a single linear constraint on the choice we have for the bits of the D<sub>i</sub> values.
   To force a single result bit to zero we have to create 128 linear constraints.
-If we have n different Di coefficients
+If we have n different D<sub>i</sub> coefficients
   to choose, we have 128 · n free variables and we can force n − 1 bits of the result to zero.

-The depdendency matrix is the coefficients of these equations.
+The depdendency matrix is the A<sub>i,j</sub> coefficients of these equations.
 Here's how the dependency matrix looks:
 ![alt text](https://raw.githubusercontent.com/ilchen/cryptopals/master/src/docs/challenge64_equations.png)

 To calculate it you first need to generate arbitrary coefficients of h<sup>2^i</sup> (i=1..17).
 They are the starting